Configuration

 access-control: 192.168.0.0/16 allow

-# access-control: 2001:DB8/64 allow
+# access-control: 2001:DB8::/64 allow

-By default the Unbound config uses chroot to provide an extra layer of defence
+to provide an extra layer of defence against remote exploits.

-against remote exploits.
-If Unbound is not starting because it cannot access
+If Unbound is not starting because it cannot access files due to permission

-enter file paths as full pathnames starting at the root of the filesystem
+absolute pathnames starting at the root of the file system (/).

 # disable chroot